Skip to content

 • plugin validation

 Documentation changes also run the documentation workflow.
 On pull requests the workflow builds the site and uploads a preview artifact.
-On pushes to main, it builds the same site and deploys site/ to GitHub Pages.
+On pushes to main, or when a package release dispatches the workflow after updating package metadata, it builds the same site and deploys site/ to GitHub Pages.
+Every Pages deploy includes documentation, catalog/plugins.json, and the static package index so docs-only deploys do not remove installer-facing files.